 When it comes to baby shower gifts, grandparents are pretty much pros.
 Because they’ve celebrated dozens of births, between their friends and families, over the years, they know the do’s and don’ts of gift giving.

-For example, they’ll never buy a Summer baby newborn sized Winter gear.
+For example, they’ll never buy a Summer baby newborn-sized Winter gear.
 Because, by the time Winter comes, they will have outgrown them.
 They also know that wipe warmers are a waste of money, and that diaper crates are just glorified trash cans.
-Best yet, they know to ignore the modest pleas of their cash-trapped grandkids to skip over cash gifts.
+Best yet, they know to ignore the modest pleas of their cash-strapped grandkids to skip over cash gifts.

 But even the best gift-givers among us can fall short in one area: what to write in a baby shower card for the invitation wording.
 There’s a delicate balance to strike between being too saccharine –seriously, save the tears for the baby’s birth– and too dry or uninterested.

 If you’re a grandparent and want your card-writing skills to match your gift-giving abilities, then we’ve got you covered.
 Keep reading for a quick guide for grandparents on how to write the perfect baby shower card.

 What to Write in a Baby Shower Card from Grandparents

 Keep Things Short And Sweet

 First up: prepare to keep your card short.
 New parents, especially new moms, are extremely busy, so the last thing they need is a four page letter to read.
 Keep things short, down to about one page (two if you’re feeling extra chatty), and don’t ramble on and on.